Divorce Process In California

 When a judgment becomes final, a notice of appeal must be filed on or before the earliest of the following dates:

-- 60 days after you receive a form called Notice of Entry of Judgment from the court, or a file-stamped copy of the judgment showing the date was mailed.
+- 60 days after you receive a form called Notice of Entry of Judgment from the court or a file-stamped copy of the judgment showing the date was mailed.
 A Notice of Entry of Judgment is a court form that must be completed and submitted along with the judgment.
-Once the judgment is approved by the court, the court clerk then mails the “Notice of Entry” form to the attorney for each party–or directly to the party, if he, she, or they are representing himself/herself or themselves.
+Once the court approves the judgment, the court clerk mails the “Notice of Entry” form to the attorney for each party–or directly to the party if he, she, or they are representing himself/herself or themselves.

 - 60 days after the appellant serves – or is served – with a Notice of Entry of Judgment or a file-stamped copy of the judgment accompanied by a proof of service.